Qala (film)

 Qala (lit.
 Art) is a 2022 Indian Hindi-language period psychological drama film, written and directed by Anvita Dutt.
-The film is produced by Karnesh Sharma under Clean Slate Filmz and stars Tripti Dimri, Swastika Mukherjee, and Babil Khan in his film debut.
+The film is produced by Karnesh Ssharma under Clean Slate Filmz and stars Tripti Dimri, Swastika Mukherjee, and Babil Khan in his film debut.

 Qala was released on Netflix on 1 December 2022.
 It is loosely based on K. Viswanath's Swathi Kiranam, and Miloš Forman's Amadeus.

 At the 2023 Filmfare OTT Awards, Qala received 6 nominations, including Best Web Original Film, Best Actress in a Web Original Film (Dimri) and Best Supporting Actress in a Web Original Film (Mukherjee), and won Best Production Design (Web Original Film) (Meenal Agarwal).

 Plot

 Set in the 1940s, Qala is about the tumultuous relationship between an aspiring singer and her domineering mother.

 The movie begins with Qala Manjushree, who has just won the "Golden Vinyl."
 She is being interviewed by several journalists who mention her brother.
 Distraught, Qala replies that she does not have a brother.
 In a flashback, her mother, Urmila, who was pregnant with twins, gives birth to Qala, but her stillborn brother does not survive.
 In a fit of rage, Urmila attempts to smother Qala.

 Urmila teaches Qala the art of music but warns her against being a courtesan.
 Qala is haunted by visions of her brother, who accuses her of taking what is rightfully his, for which a doctor advises her to rest.
 In another flashback, Qala is being taught music for a performance in 3 days, but Urmila chides her and accuses her of not working hard enough.
 To punish her, Urmila locks Qala out in the snow.
 At the performance, few people show up, and Qala is upstaged by an orphan, Jagan.
 Urmila takes a liking to his music and brings him home to live with her, to the dismay of Qala, who is jealous of him.
 In the present, a renowned singer, Sanyal, has died.
 It is revealed that her mother seduced Sanyal to obtain a chance for Jagan to sing with him.
 To further Jagan's career, Urmila attempts to marry Qala off but she refuses.
 Urmila hosts a party and invites several influential people.
 At the party, Qala feels invisible but is noticed by Sanyal, whom she kisses.